anyscale/madewithml.github.io/docs/courses/foundations/python.md

 [1, 2]
 </pre>

+!!! question "What's the difference compared to a decorator?"
+    It seems like we've just done some operations before and after the function's main process?
+Isn't that what a decorator is for?

+    ??? quote "Show answer"
+        With callbacks, it's easier to keep track of objects since it's all defined in a separate callback class.
+It's also now possible to interact with our function, not jut before or after but throughout the entire process!
+Imagine a function with:

+        - multiple processes where we want to execute operations in between them
+        - execute operations repeatedly when loops are involved in functions

 ### Putting it all together
 decorators + callbacks = powerful customization before, during and after the main function’s execution without increasing its complexity.
 We will be using this duo to create powerful ML training scripts that are highly customizable in future lessons.